Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

-We used 24 rounds, with 4 consecutive random ordering of the 6 agents (i.e., each agent is prompted 4 times).
-We use a history window of the last 6 interactions.
-We compared GPT-4 vs. GPT-3.5 due to their high performance on LLMs-as-Agent benchmarks~\citep{liu2023agentbench} (the \texttt{gpt-4-0613} and \texttt{gpt-3.5-turbo-16k-0613} models' snapshots).
-For reproducibility, we used temperature 0 for sampling in all our experiments.
-Models are instructed to enclose the scratchpad, the final answer, the plan, and any suggested deals between specific tags to enable automatic parsing and calculation of deals' scores.
-We ran each experiment 20 times (with a different random order of agents' interactions) to compute the success rate in reaching an agreement and the average of scores over the multiple runs.
-Specifically, we propose the following metrics to quantify the performance: \begin{itemize} [leftmargin=*] \item \textbf{Final success}: Rate of games with a successful deal made by $p_1$ \textit{at the end} of negotiation, $\pi_{p_1}^{(r+1)} \in \Pi_\text{pass}$.
-Using $p_1$ as an anchor of success is the most challenging because its preferences are at odds with most parties.
-We also compute the rate of final deals that lead to a 6-way agreement (i.e., all).
+We used 24 rounds, with 4 consecutive random ordering of the 6 agents and a history window of the last 6 interactions.
+We test on GPT-4, GPT-3.5, Gemini Pro, Llama2 13b and 70b Chat, Llama3 70b Chat, and Mixtral 8x7B.
+For reproducibility, we used a sampling temperature of 0.
+Models are instructed to indicate deals, scratchpads, public answers, and plans by specific tags to enable automatic parsing and calculation of deals' scores.
+We ran each experiment 20 times (with a random order of agents) to compute the average performance.
+Specifically, we propose the following metrics:

+\textbf{Final success.} Rate of games with a successful final deal (made by $p_1$ at the end of the negotiation), i.e., $\pi_{p_1}^{(R+1)} \in \Pi_\text{pass}$.
+We measure both 5-way and 6-way agreement rates.